katmutua/admission_controller/README.md

    The second part specifies which rules the API will follow to decide if a request should be forwarded for validation or not

-   Here it is configured that only requests with method equal to CREATE and resource type pod will be forwarded.
+   Here it is configured that only requests with the methods equal to CREATE UPDATE and resource type pod will be forwarded.

 #### Generating the certificates and the CA
-  - run the generate_Ca.sh script to generate your certificates Besides creating the certificates and the CA, the script later injects it into the manifest used to deploy our server. cat manifest.yaml | grep caBundle
+  - run the generate_ca.sh script to generate your certificates Besides creating the certificates and the CA, the script later injects it into the manifest used to deploy our server. cat manifest.yaml | grep caBundle